 - Electronic Theses and Dissertations — Copyright, Open Access and Publishing FAQ

 - ProQuest/UMI Agreement — Traditional Publishing Agreement

 - University Agreement — UW Libraries Thesis and Dissertation Submission Agreement

 Depending on your area of research, you may also need to understand issues related to the use of human subjects or to protecting parts of your research for which you, your advisor or department might seek a patent or other intellectual property protection.
 For help with these issues, consult:

-Plagiarism is defined as the use of the words, ideas, diagrams, etc., of publicly available work without appropriately acknowledging the sources of these materials.
+Plagiarism is using words, ideas, diagrams, and other content from publicly available work without appropriately acknowledging the sources of these materials.
 This definition constitutes plagiarism whether it is intentional or unintentional and whether it is the work of another or your own, previously published work.